learn-co-curriculum/js-async-intro-to-async/README.md

 JavaScript in the browser has an asynchronous execution model.
 This fact has very little impact when you're writing simple code, but when you start doing work that might block the browser you'll need to leverage asynchronous functions.
-Be advised, these functions can be surprising and near every JavaScript developer is sooner or later bitten by a bug where they forgot to reckon with asynchrony.
+Be advised, these functions can be surprising and nearly every JavaScript developer is sooner or later bitten by a bug where they forgot to reckon with asynchrony.